 - Commissioning Bonus Option

-- Earn time in service while a SMP Cadet (which results in more monthly pay for each month while on active duty)
+- Earn time in service while a SMP Cadet (which results in more monthly pay for each month while serving)